 Like I said, Dennis was a nice enough guy.
 And he was truly upset when, about three months into my employment, Clark got high on crack one night, broke into the Elephant office, opened the safe and ran off with the day's receipts.
 (Probably around $300.)
 After all, Dennis was the one who'd made Clark assistant manager thereby giving him the combination to the safe.
 That's why it was all the more surprising when a few months later, Dennis got high on crack one night, broke into the Elephant office, emptied the safe and then stole a car off the street.
 (They found him weeks later in Texas, but Washington wouldn't pay to extradite him back North.)

 For instance, the third brother, Bob, followed no clear schedule and came and went at will.
-He spent many an hour off the clock regaling listeners with stories from his past, my favorite of which involved an exploding car and transvestite hooker.
+He spent many an hour off the clock regaling listeners with stories from his past.
+My favorite involved an exploding car and transvestite hooker.
 (Elements essential to any great tale.)
-Driving on the freeway somewhere in Idaho or Montana, Bob's beater car began to fail.
+Driving down the freeway somewhere in Idaho or Montana, Bob's beater car began to fail.
 Enraged at the vehicle's insubordination, Bob hatched a plan to deliver a form of punishment to the machine.
-He drove the car up onto a freeway median and then stuffed a gas soaked shirt into the fuel tank and lit it aflame.
-Several seconds later the car's engine exploded causing a mass of billowing smoke to rise into the air.
+He drove the car up onto a freeway median and then stuffed a gas soaked shirt into the fuel tank and lit it on fire.
+Several seconds later, the car's engine exploded causing a mass of billowing smoke to rise into the air.
 The cops arrested Bob walking down the median about fifty yards from his still smoldering vehicle.
 He ended up in the local jail, waiting months to go to trial.
 (By the time he got to court they gave him credit for time served and released him.)